|Fantasy football player rankings|

-19. Laurence Maroney, New England: 835 yards and 6 TDs (4.5 yards per carry), 3 100-yard games, 4 catches for 116 yards.
+18. Laurence Maroney, New England: 835 yards and 6 TDs (4.5 yards per carry), 3 100-yard games, 4 catches for 116 yards.
 Suffers from recurring injuries, team's refusal to run.
 But he's capable if teams figure out how to shut down Brady.
-Big question is how many carries LaMont Jordan gets, especially near the goal line.
+(Averaged 20 carries and had 4 TDs, 2 100-yard games in final 3 regular-season games.)

-21. Michael Turner, Atlanta: 316 yards and 1 TD (4.5 yards per carry), 1 100-yard game, 4 catches for 18 yards.
-Longtime Tomlinson backup gets his shot, though he will share some.
-Unclear how he'll fare against defenses not exhausted from chasing LT, and new line has woes.
+19. Michael Turner, Atlanta: 316 yards and 1 TD (4.5 yards per carry), 1 100-yard game, 4 catches for 18 yards.
+Longtime Tomlinson backup finally gets his shot, though he will share some with Jerious Norwood.
+It's also unclear how he'll fare against defenses not already exhausted from chasing LT around.

-28. Kevin Smith, Detroit: Rookie.
+29. Kevin Smith, Detroit: Rookie.
 Piled up nearly 2,700 yards and 29 TDs last year in a Central Florida scheme very similar to Detroit's.
-Should get more carries in what looks to be a job-share with Tatum Bell.

-29. LenDale White, Tennessee: 1,110 yards and 7 TDs (3.7 yards per carry), 5 100-yard games, 20 catches for 114 yards.
+31. LenDale White, Tennessee: 1,110 yards and 7 TDs (3.7 yards per carry), 5 100-yard games, 20 catches for 114 yards.
 Didn't miss a game despite some injury and size issues.
-But speedy rookie Chris Johnson will swipe plenty of carries.
+But Titans' drafting Chris Johnson in the first round raises questions once again.

 32. Fred Taylor, Jacksonville: 1,202 yards and 5 TDs (career best 5.4 yards per carry), 5 100-yard games, 9 receptions for 58 yards.
 How did he do that last year?
 At 32 with his injury history, odds are long he'll hit 1,200 yards again.

-34. Justin Fargas, Oakland: 1,009 yards and 4 TDs (4.5 yards per carry), 4 100-yard games, 23 catches for 188 yards.
-Career backup made most of his opportunity in just seven starts before season-ending knee surgery.
-At least he's starting, though just till McFadden warms up.
+33. Justin Fargas, Oakland: 1,009 yards and 4 TDs (4.5 yards per carry), 4 100-yard games, 23 catches for 188 yards.
+Career backup made most of his opportunity in just seven starts.
+But season-ending knee surgery, arrival of McFadden, make Fargas a not-very-attractive 1,000-yarder.